SahanaRamamurthy/regulatory-impact-assessment/README.md

 # Regulatory Impact Assessment Assistant

 An AI-powered compliance analysis system built with a Retrieval-Augmented Generation (RAG) pipeline.
-Analysts can upload regulatory documents in any format and query them to receive structured compliance verdicts with evidence-backed citations.
+Anybody can upload regulatory documents in any format and query them to receive structured compliance verdicts with evidence-backed citations.

 ---